influxdata/docs-v2/content/influxdb/cloud-iox/visualize-data/grafana.md

   grafana/grafana:latest
 ```

-{{% note %}} It's important to set the
+{{% note %}}
+It's important to set the `GF_PLUGINS_ALLOW_LOADING_UNSIGNED_PLUGINS`
-`GF_PLUGINS_ALLOW_LOADING_UNSIGNED_PLUGINS` environment variable, because the
-plugin is unsigned and Grafana requires explicit loading of unsigned plugins.
+environment variable.
+The FlightSQL plugin is unsigned and Grafana requires you
+to explicitly load unsigned plugins.
 {{% /note %}}

 <!----------------------------- END DOCKER CONTENT ---------------------------->